David Booth (ice hockey): Personal life

-Booth was born in Detroit, Michigan, and grew up in nearby Washington Township of Macomb County.
+Booth was born in Detroit, Michigan, and grew up in nearby Washington Township in Macomb County.
 His father's name is Mike.
 Booth has two brothers and one sister, Rachael.
 During Booth's career with the Panthers, he lived with his younger brother in Florida.
-Raised in a Christian household, Booth has publicly professed his faith into his professional career.
+Raised in a Christian household, Booth has publicly professed his faith during his professional career.
 Growing up, he was a fan of the Detroit Red Wings and attended home games as his family owned season tickets.
 He has listed favorite players as a child as Red Wings forwards Steve Yzerman and Brendan Shanahan, as well as Keith Tkachuk, who played for the Winnipeg Jets/Phoenix Coyotes franchise, St. Louis Blues and Atlanta Thrashers.

-During Booth's minor hockey career, he was linemates with fellow Michigan-native Ryan Kesler for two years, beginning at age 12.
+During Booth's minor hockey career, he was linemates with fellow Michigan native Ryan Kesler for two years, beginning at age 12.
 They played together in the 1998 Quebec International Pee-Wee Hockey Tournament with the Detroit Honeybaked minor ice hockey team.
-The two went on to become teammates with the US National Team Development Program, the U.S. national junior team and the Vancouver Canucks.
+The two went on to become teammates with the US National Team Development Program from 2001–2002, the U.S. national junior team in 2004 and the Vancouver Canucks in the NHL from 2011–2014, respectively.
 In addition to hockey, he also played baseball and golf growing up.

 Booth earned his secondary education at Lutheran High School North in Macomb and Huron High School in Ann Arbor, Michigan.
 He moved to and graduated from the latter to facilitate his participation with the US National Team Development Program, which was based out of Ann Arbor.
 During his tenure with the Development Program, he made the choice to play NCAA hockey, opting against the major junior Ontario Hockey League (OHL) in order to attend college.
 The decision was encouraged by his father, who valued Booth's education.
 Enrolled at Michigan State University while playing for the school's hockey team, he studied dentistry before switching to general management.

 Booth married model and former beauty queen from Tennessee, Ashley Durham, in June 2014.
 Their relationship was featured on the second season of the Canadian reality series Hockey Wives.

 Controversy

 An avid hunter, Booth posted a YouTube video in May 2012 of him baiting and killing an American black bear.
 Though the practice is legal in Alberta, it is banned in 18 American states, as well as British Columbia, the Vancouver Canucks' province.
-Booth's actions were widely criticized among the public, causing him to remove the video within days.
+Booth's actions were widely criticized by the public, causing him to remove the video within days.